codophilic/LearnDocker/Docker.md

 - All the layers are cached and if we one layers fails all layers after it does not get executed.
 After fixing the failure layer, when we run the docker build command it will directly starts from that layer where it fails.
 Even if we add a new layer in the dockerfile it will not start all over again.
 (36) Due to this images are build at a faster rate.
 This is helpful when there is an update in the source code of an application.

+- The layers of image are called docker image layers.
+We cannot edit these layers once the build is completed  which is always in the Read-mode.
+When we run a container based off that particular image, docker creates a container layer on top of that image layers which is a read-write layer.
+This container layer stores all the data related to that particular container e.g logs, temp files etc. The life of this container layer is as long as the container is alive.
+When the container is destroyed all the stored data changes gets destroyed.
+(46).

+- Suppose a code is used in the image and that image is used by multiple containers and if we want to modify that image for testing purpose it might affect all the containers.
+So to test our requirement with the source code file we can logged into one container and modify that code file for that particular container only and check our testing.
+Docker creates copy of that source code file and present it in the container layer where we have read-write access.
+So the images is not affected.
+(47)

+- Now the source code file change is stored in the container layer and it will be there as long as container is alive.
+So to persist our changes we can add volumes to the containers. *( Refer the storage section )*

 ### CMD vs ENTRYPOINT

 - Containers are mean to an instance of a web servers or application or database or compute or perform analysis.
 They are not mean to host an OS.
 Once the task is complete the containers exits it only lives as long as the process inside ID is alive.
 Now if we see the the actual image of UBUNTU , there is CMD ["Bash"] which the command to run the container.
 Now BASH is not a process or a web server its a terminal which listen the inputs from it and display the outputs.
 So when we run `docker run ubuntu` the image search for BASH terminal which is not attach to the container by the docker and therefore the container exits.
 So here we can override that command by provide our own sets of command e.g `docker run ubuntu sleep 5` so our CMD provided is **sleep 5** which overides the CMD["Bash"] command.
 (37)